 The two were entangled together atop the bed, Terrance’s lips firmly attached to the jezebel’s and his tongue thrust deep within her mouth.
 Neither of them had noticed Ebon enter.

-“I hate having to meet like this,” the woman whined, when they finally came up for air.
+“I hate having to meet like this,” the woman whined when they finally came up for air.
 “It’s so inconvenient and unfair…and I don’t want to share.”

 “Not that much longer, Loretta.
-I’m to be wed in two weeks and then it is just a matter of impregnating that loathsome cow I’m expected to marry to secure her family’s favour.
+I’m to be wed in two weeks and then it is just a matter of impregnating that loathsome cow I’m expected to marry to secure her family’s favor.
 She might be a frigid bitch, but she’ll have to put out on our wedding night.
 Once she is a few months into her pregnancy, I’ll dose her with the potion the apothecary provided.
 Mother and babe will die apparently of natural causes, a conception gone wrong, and after a few months of playing the mournful husband, I’ll be free to return to you.”
-Terrance spoke the words with such evil glee, savouring the idea.
+Terrance spoke the words with such evil glee, savoring the idea.
 Such cruel intentions would have shocked the average person, but with Ebon they fell upon a hollow heart.

 Considering this revelation sufficient ammunition, Ebon departed to return to Yvette.
 He did not want to hang around long enough to play voyeur as the pair romped between the sheets.
 All that would do would be to remind him of some of the physical pleasures he might never again be capable of enjoying.
 He wasn’t about to put himself through that kind of torment.

 Yvette was startled to see him return so soon.
 As she listened to Ebon’s recounting of what he had seen, her face first paled, then blotched with red, both furious and horrified at the same time.
 She intended on bringing the tale to her father immediately.
-Since Terrance would not be returning home until the wee hours of the night, his belongings would be searched for the potion he had referred to, and militia men would be sent to question the innkeeper and the apothecary.
-There would be enough proof to warrant postponing the wedding and eventually cancelling it altogether.
+Since Terrance would not be returning home until the wee hours of the night, his belongings would be searched for the potion he had referred to, and militiamen would be sent to question the innkeeper and the apothecary.
+There would be enough proof to warrant postponing the wedding and eventually canceling it altogether.
 There might even be criminal charges brought against Yvette’s murderous betrothed.

 She allowed Ebon to take the letters in order to return them to Jovan, but once again sought affirmation that he would tell Jovan of her true feelings and explain as much of her unfortunate situation as possible.